Cheng-qi/MicroexonPredict/readme.md

 # Prediction of Functional Microexons with Transferring Learning

 ## Introduction
-该工具的目的是进行小外显子的功能性预测，该生成的3941个小外显子模板作为基准，使用*k*=5的KNN(K-Nearest Neighbor)算法进行预测。
+Microexons are a particular kind of exons with length of less than 30 nucleotides.
+More than 60% of annotated human microexons were found to have high levels of sequence conservation, indicating of potential functions.
+The tool was developed to predict functional microexons using TCA(transfer component analysis) and  KNN(K-Nearest Neighbor) with *k*=5.
+Please refer to our paper *Prediction of Functional Microexons with Transferring Learning* for more details.

 ## Online service
-If you only use this tool to predict Functional Microexons, we also provided a long-term online service at http://MicroExonsPredict.chengqi.site//onlineSevicegit
+If you only use this tool to predict Functional Microexons, we also provided a long-term [online service](http://MicroExonsPredict.chengqi.site//onlineSevice).

 ## Requirement
 1. python 3.7.1